Eczema types: Atopic dermatitis diagnosis and treatment

 Crisaborole ointment: Approved to treat patients 3 months of age or older, crisaborole can be used on many areas of the skin.
 To learn more, go to: Eczema treatment: Crisaborole ointment.

-Ruxolitinib cream: This newer medication is approved to treat patients 12 years of age or older.
+Ruxolitinib cream: This medication is approved to treat patients 12 years of age or older, who have mild to moderate atopic dermatitis.
 To find out more, go to: JAK inhibitors: What your dermatologist wants you to know.

 Applying medication to your skin as directed can improve your skin’s ability to keep out germs and everyday substances that can irritate it.
 This means fewer flare-ups.
 The medication should also improve your skin’s ability to lock in moisture, so you’ll have fewer cracks and fissures.